List of Indonesian football competitions all-time top scorers

 This table presents the list of top scorers in Indonesian football competitions, in particular since the establishment of Liga Indonesia in 1994, during their all-time career in Indonesia.
-In the period of 1994–2007 the top flight league in Indonesia was the Premier Division which was then replaced by Indonesia Super League and later became Liga 1.
+In the period of 1994–2007 the top flight league in Indonesia was the Premier Division which was then replaced by Indonesia Super League and later became Liga 1, but reverted to Super League.